Mahmud-Burhan/Next-Day-VWAP-Prediction-Model/README.md

 # Next-Day-VWAP-Prediction-Model
 Modelling any stocks' future VWAP.
-It predicts the next day VWAP of a stock by applying Inverse CDF Function and Monte Carlo algorithm.
+Predicting the next day VWAP of a stock by applying Inverse CDF Function and Monte Carlo algorithm.
 The example product (VWAP model graph) can be seen in the example.png, it only took approximately 10 second to produce 1 VWAP graph with 20,000 simulations.

 ## Libraries required